Ali Ben Salem

-Ali Ben Salem is considered the oldest human rights activist in Tunisia.
-While he was the president of the Bizertine section of the Tunisian Human Rights League.
-He co-founded the National Council for Freedoms and the Association against Torture in Tunisia.
+Ali Ben Salem was considered the oldest human rights activist in Tunisia.
+While he was the president of the Bizertine section of the Tunisian Human Rights League, he co-founded the National Council for Freedoms and the Association against Torture in Tunisia.

 Combat against French colonization

-In 1938, Ali Ben Salem was only seven years old when he lost his father shot dead by the police during a nationalist demonstration.
-This gave him a feeling of injustice towards the French colonization.
+In 1938, Ali Ben Salem was only seven years old when he lost his father, shot dead by the police during a nationalist demonstration.
+This gave him a feeling of injustice towards French colonization.
 His military service during the Indochina War gave him an opportunity to get familiar with the use of arms.

-Ali Ben Salem joined the maquis during the Tunisian armed uprising (1952-1954).
-He took part in the robbery of the Bizerte central post office de Bizerte and the derailment of a train In 1954.
+Ali Ben Salem joined the maquis during the Tunisian armed uprising (1952–1954).
+He took part in the robbery of the Bizerte central post office and the derailment of a train In 1954.
 He was arrested and sentenced to death by a French military tribunal but escaped his sentence.

 Opposition to Bourguiba

-In 1955, after the start of internal autonomy, the yousséfiste split turned to a civil war between the supporters of Habib Bourguiba and those of his rival Salah Ben Youssef.
-Salah Ben Youssef.

-Ben Salem did not choose either side which is why he is hunted down by the two belligerents.
-He then went into hiding and living in exile in Libya.
+In 1955, after the start of internal autonomy, the Yousséfiste split turned into a civil war between the supporters of Habib Bourguiba and those of his rival Salah Ben Youssef.
+Ben Salem did not choose either side, which is why he was hunted down by both belligerents.
+He then went into hiding and lived in exile in Libya.